tetrapod00/godot-docs/tutorials/3d/global_illumination/using_lightmap_gi.rst

 By default, primitive meshes do not have UV2 generated to save resources (as these meshes may be created during gameplay).
-You can edit a primitive mesh in the inspector and enable **Add UV2** to make the engine procedurally generate UV2 for a primitive mesh.
+You can edit a primitive mesh in the inspector and enable :uiproperty:`Add UV2` to make the engine procedurally generate UV2 for a primitive mesh.
 The default **UV2 Padding** value is tuned to avoid most lightmap bleeding, without wasting too much space on the edges.
 If you notice lightmap bleeding on a specific primitive mesh only, you may have to